 |Waze||17:21||17:28||10 km||10.2 km|

 The test drive can give us enough data about how both populate traffic.
-Fast-following traffic is an easy measure.
-Furthermore, if we look at the video, we can see Sygic shows the speed limit on the map as you move to a new speed zone.
+If we look at the video, we can see Sygic shows the speed limit on the map as you move to a new speed zone.
 Moreover, you also get essential places on the right of the screen and a small pop-up window showing how many lanes in total and which line the driver should be driving in.

 Moving to some of the unique features Sygic supports